me-cfs/me-cfs.github.io/drafts/epistemic-denial-negative-feedback.md

 * Institutional Neglect causes Suicides
 * Many deaths and such in undiagnosed people not attributed to the disease. -> Statistics make disease look less bad then it is due to lack of visibility
 * People affected can’t even get out their beds.
 We are “millions missing” no one sees our struggle.
+* Our disability is seldom recognised.
+We aren't legally disabled, we are "illegally disabled".

 ### Lack Funding
-* Most are denied disability benefits due to lack of institutional recognition which makes funding research privately a hard endeavour
+* Most are denied disability benefits due to lack of institutional recognition which makes funding research privately a hard endeavour.

 ## How can we break the loop?
 * Strong political will?